odys-z/Anclient/docsphinx/source/starter/examples/north.rst

 Example: North Star
 ===================

-*North star* is a sample project work with jserv ever-connect, which is provided as docker image (MIT).
+*North star* is a sample project must work with a jserv serice, ever-connect, which is provided as a docker image (Github private repo, MIT).

 ::